mah0x211/lua-libtls/README.md

 - `ver:string`: a TLS version.

+### alpn = ctx:conn_alpn_selected()

+returns a string that specifies the ALPN protocol selected for use with the peer connected to ctx.
+If no protocol was selected then NULL is returned.

+**Returns**

+- `alpn:string`: ALPN protocol selected strings.

 ### ciph = ctx:conn_cipher()

 returns a string corresponding to the cipher suite negotiated with the peer connected to ctx.